 In Texas, MoneyKey is not the direct lender but is licensed as a Credit Services Organization (CSO) and a Credit Access Business (CAB).
 In this state, loans are funded by third-party lenders and serviced by MoneyKey.

 The CC Flow Line of Credit is provided by CC Flow, a division of Capital Community Bank, a Utah Chartered bank, located in Provo, Utah, Member FDIC.
 Consumers can apply for a CC Flow Line of Credit through the MoneyKey website.
-The CC Flow Line of Credit is currently offered through MoneyKey in Arizona, Oklahoma and Oregon.
+The CC Flow Line of Credit is currently offered through MoneyKey in Alabama, Alaska, Arizona, Arkansas, Florida, Hawaii, Indiana, Kentucky, Louisiana, Michigan, Minnesota, Montana, Oklahoma, and Wyoming.

 As a state-licensed direct lender in the above mentioned states, a licensed CAB/CSO in Texas and a servicer of the CC Flow Line of Credit, an online loan through MoneyKey provides an option for quick access to emergency expenses.